darinex/cocos2dx-AdvancedRenderer/README.md

 * even ArbitraryVertexCommands with non-cpu-transformation who share the same model view matrix, are batched
 * completely compatible with TrianglesCommand and QuadCommand (they are automatically converted to ArbitraryVertexCommands)
 * all vertices are gathered before drawing so that the vertex and index vbos are only updated once per Renderer::render() call, which improves performance in some situations
+* performance on mobile plattform is significantly better with the cocos2dx-AdvancedRenderer, if you use vertex data bigger than ~100kb

+**Note**: Batching only works for TRIANGLES, LINES and POINTS.
+If you use other formats, enable skipBatching for your Material2D.
+If you don't do it, results may be not what you're expecting.

 #### Works under:
 * Android (tested)